 This post may contain affiliate links, please see my disclosure policy to learn more.

 These meatballs are great for a crowd.
-They are quite versatile and can be served in the traditional ways with spaghetti sauce, sweet and sour sauce or Swedish.
-They make between 40 – 48 depending on the size you roll them so they are also perfect as a cocktail meatball, you will want to roll them smaller around 1 to 1-1/2 inch round, then cover them in barbecue sauce or a party sauce.
+They are quite versatile and can be served in the traditional ways with spaghetti sauce, sweet and sour sauce, or Swedish.
+This makes between 24 – 48 depending on the size you roll them.
+For a cocktail meatball, you will want to roll them smaller around 1 to 1-1/2 inch round, then cover them in barbecue sauce or a party sauce.

 You can make the meatballs ahead of time.
 They freeze really well or they can be kept in the fridge for a few days before you use them.

 Mix all of the meatball ingredients together with a spoon, or by hand.

-Then roll the meatballs 1 to 1-1/2 inches and place on a baking tray or broiler pan.
+Then roll the meatballs 1 to 1-1/2 inches and place them on a baking tray or broiler pan.

 Bake for 20-25 minutes at 400° or until the internal temp is 165°.
 Add your favorite sauce and enjoy.
 I made these meatballs the day before I planned on using them.
 Four hours before party time I placed the meatballs and my sauce in my slow cooker, using a Reynolds slow cooker liner for easy cleanup.
 This party sauce was made with a jar of chili sauce and a can of cranberry sauce.
 A simple recipe that can be used on store-bought frozen meatballs if you’re pressed for time.